61 Pages Posted: 18 Jun 2019 Last revised: 15 Jun 2022

 Date Written: July 1, 2019

-Keywords: cultural diversity, externalities, taxation, public good provision
+Keywords: diversity, externalities, taxation, social networks, identity economics

 Suggested Citation: Suggested Citation